 Coalitions: New Hampshire Hunger Solutions

-New Hampshire Hunger Solutions is a diverse coalition of anti-hunger and child advocates, businesses and community leaders working to eradicate childhood hunger in our state and to ensure that every child has three nutritious meals every day.
+New Hampshire Hunger Solutions is a diverse coalition of anti-hunger and child advocates, businesses and community leaders working to eradicate childhood hunger and food insecurity in our state and to ensure that every child has three nutritious meals every day.

 Announcing our new project lead, Erin Allgood.

 Erin is dedicated to building a more resilient and sustainable food system in New Hampshire.
 Erin brings her extensive knowledge of food systems, leadership skills and enthusiasm to her consulting business, Allgood Eats Local.
 Her clients have included the Hillsborough County Conservation District, NH Association of Conservation Districts and, most recently, NH Kids Count where she will serve as the project lead for the Hunger Solutions Coalition.

 Erin earned a Bachelor’s degree in Biochemistry from Wheaton College and a Master’s degree in Nutritional Sciences from the University of New Hampshire.
 Additionally,Erin holds a certificate in Leadership in Sustainable Food Systems and Sustainable Business, both from the University of Vermont.